-- The area to be established should be properly prepared and cleared of pests (weeds, pathogens, etc.). - Ensure erosion and sediment control devices are in place and properly maintained. - Sprigs should be "knifed-in" and rolled to hasten root establishment. - Sod should be topdressed to fill in the gaps between sod pieces.
+- The area to be established should be properly prepared and cleared of pests (weeds, pathogens, etc.). - Ensure erosion and sediment control devices are in place and properly maintained. - Sod should be topdressed to fill in the gaps between sod pieces.
 This hastens establishment and provides a smoother surface. - Use appropriate seeding methods for your conditions.
-When using sod, nutrient applications should be delayed until sod has sufficiently rooted. - Nutrient application rates should be determined by soil test and plant need, using local recommendations for soil sufficiency levels; for nitrogen, phosphorous, potassium and other nutrients.
-Greens, tee boxes, fairways and rough areas should be tested separately. - Slow-release nitrogen or light, frequent soluble-nitrogen sources should be used during grow-in. - Nutrients should be applied in either foliar or granular formulations to the turf surface.
-Incorporating nutrients into the root zone does not result in more rapid establishment and increases environmental risk. - Mow as soon as the sod has knitted-down, when sprigs have rooted at the second to third internode, and seedlings have reached a height of one-third greater than intended height-of-cut.
+When using sod, nutrient applications should be delayed until sod has - sufficiently rooted. - Slow-release nitrogen or light, frequent soluble-nitrogen sources should be used during grow-in. - Nutrients should be applied in either foliar or granular formulations to the turf surface.
+Incorporating nutrients into the root zone does not result in more rapid establishment and increases environmental risk. - Mow as soon as the sod has knitted-down and seedlings have reached a height of one-third greater than intended height-of-cut.
 This will hasten establishment.